oneapi-src/level-zero-spec/scripts/core/PROG.rst

 An event pool is used for creation of individual events:

 - An event pool reduces the cost of creating multiple events by allowing underlying device allocations to be shared by events with the same properties
-- An event pool can be shared via IPC; allowing sharing blocks of events rather than sharing each individual event
+- An event pool can be shared via :ref:`inter-process-communication`; allowing sharing blocks of events rather than sharing each individual event

 The following pseudo-code demonstrates a sequence for creation and submission of an event: